Right to sit: Mexico

 Mexico ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 18 June 1968.

+Article 132, Section V of Mexico's Federal Labor Law states that employers must maintain a suitable number of seats for workers when the work can reasonably be performed while seated.
+In 2023, the "Chair Law" (Ley Silla) was introduced in the Senate of the Republic, which would extend right to sit protections under Mexican law.
+The law was proposed by Senator Patricia Mercado.
+Senator Mercado described the measure as a women's rights concern, due to the fact that retail workers are disproportionately female.
+The law was approved by the Mexican Senate in February of 2024 on an 82-0 vote.

+Netherlands

+A 1921 report from the International Labour Office stated that the Netherlands had a suitable seating law for all workers, regardless of sex.

+Namibia

+Workers in South African-ruled South West Africa were guaranteed a right to sit.
+Ordinance No. 15 of 1939 states that "Every employer shall provide suitable seating accommodation for his shop assistants, to enable them to rest when possible".

 New Zealand

-New Zealand first passed a right to sit law in 1894.
+New Zealand enacted a right to sit law for women workers in 1894.
+The Shop and Shop-assistants Act, 1894 stipulated that "Every shopkeeper is hereby required to provide proper sitting accommodation for females employed in his shop, and if any shopkeeper fails to comply wIth the requirements of this section he shall for every week during which he fails be liable to a penalty not exceeding five pounds."

-New Zealand had a right to sit law as of 1950.
-New Zealand labor law stated that it is an "employer's obligation to provide suitable facilities for sitting sufficient to enable female workers whose work is done standing to take advantage of opportunities for rest, while the Inspector may require suitable seats to be provided where he is of opinion that any workers of class of workers in a factory (male or female) can conveniently and satisfactorily do their work or a substantial part thereof while sitting."
+In 1950, New Zealand labor law stated that it is an "employer's obligation to provide suitable facilities for sitting sufficient to enable female workers whose work is done standing to take advantage of opportunities for rest, while the Inspector may require suitable seats to be provided where he is of opinion that any workers of class of workers in a factory (male or female) can conveniently and satisfactorily do their work or a substantial part thereof while sitting."
 The law stipulated that the Inspector may check seating as a regular aspect of inspections.
 A 1950 survey of factories and mills found the enforcement of the law to be "reasonably good".

+New Zealand's Shops and Offices Act, 1955 includes a provision for suitable seating for female workers.

+In 1981, New Zealand law required that "Seats for females operatives shall be provided with back rests."